-Ukraine election: President’s party leads, majority unclear
+Ukraine president’s party leads ahead of parliamentary vote

 “Even an attempt to agree on such a scenario will provoke vehement resistance within Ukraine from the side of militant patriots and other political forces.
 And this can provoke a serious political crisis and even a new Maidan,” Fesenko said, referring to the mass protests that drove out the country’s Russia-friendly president in 2014.

 Medvedchuk also provoked an uproar when a television channel he controls tried to arrange a teleconference with a Russian state channel that is consistently critical of Zelenskiy.
-Russian TV channels are banned from the air in Ukraine, and the teleconference plan was canceled.
+Russian TV channels are banned from the air in Ukraine and the teleconference plan was canceled.